msavoury-carecloud/deepstream.io-website/src/tutorials/core/writing-a-client/readme.md

 < E|EVT|someEvent|Smore details+
 ```

-Deepstream communicates via [engine.io](https://github.com/socketio/engine.io) with browsers and via TCP for all other programming languages.
-Using a low level protocol like TCP means that pretty much everything, from basic Arduinos to enterprise Java servers can communicate with deepstream.
+Deepstream communicates via websockets.
+Combining our tight integration with [µWS](https://github.com/uWebSockets/uWebSockets) means that pretty much everything, from basic Arduinos to enterprise Java servers can communicate with deepstream over the websocket protocol.

 If you'd like to write a client for your language of choice, have a look if there's [already an issue for it](https://github.com/deepstreamIO/deepstream.io/labels/new-client) and get in touch!
 We'd be more than happy to help.

 ## Where to start?
 Here's how to tackle writing a deepstream client:
 - Have a look at the [page on message structure](/info/protocol/message-structure-overview/)
-- Establish a TCP connection to a deepstream server
+- Establish a websocket connection to a deepstream server
 - Send an [auth message and parse the response](/info/specs/connectivity/)
 - Start by implementing [events](/info/specs/events/) as they are the simplest feature
 - Add Records, RPCs